- My NYPL

 Correctional Services: Libraries on the Island

-For twenty years, New York Public Library's Correctional Services program has provided books to the inmates of Rikers Island jail and provided reference services by mail to inmates throughout the state.
+For twenty years, New York Public Library's Correctional Services program has provided books to people incarcerated at Rikers Island jail and provided reference services by mail to people in prison throughout the state.

-To donate, please send an email to the Correctional Services Librarian, Nicholas Higgins at firstname.lastname@example.org with your name and the size of your donation before sending books to the Mid-Manhattan branch at 455 Fifth Avenue, NY 10016.
+To donate, please send an email to the Correctional Services Librarian, Nicholas Higgins at firstname.lastname@example.org with your name and the size of your donation.
+Thank you!